donmaruko/2300956_10_Don_APIChallenge_Platinum/README.md

 # 2300956_10_Don_APIChallenge_Platinum

 An LSTM-and-RNN-based sentiment analysis API

+Before running app.py, please run all the model.py files to generate the pickle files

 Cleansed text data and its sentiment will be saved in a sqlite3 database